-Mikheil Kiria was born in Zugdidi (Georgia), graduated from the Tbilisi State Conservatory in 2010.
-In 2005 he took part in Festivals in Russia and Georgia, and in 2007 obtained scholarship by the Paata Burchuladze International Foundation.
-In 2010 he won the First Prize at the Lado Ataneli International Competition and debuted at the Opera Studio of Tiblisi's Conservatory in as Germont in Verdi’s La traviata.
+Mikheil Kiria was born in Zugdidi (Georgia), and graduated from the Tbilisi State Conservatory in 2010.
+In 2005 he took part in Festivals in Russia and Georgia, and in 2007 obtained a scholarship from the Paata Burchuladze International Foundation.
+In 2010 he won the First Prize at the Lado Ataneli International Competition and debuted at the Opera Studio of Tbilisi's Conservatory in as Germont in Verdi’s La Traviata.
 In 2011 he appeared as Conte Almaviva in Le Nozze di Figaro.

 From 2011 to 2013 he was a member of the Academy of Lyric Opera of La Scala where he prepared the roles performed with Academy and repertoire with Renato Bruson.
-On the milanese stage he performed Blansac in La scala di seta, Bob in The Little Sweep and Don Magnifico in La Cenerentola and in Muscat within the Accademy tournèe Pistola in Falstaff.
+On the Milanese stage, he performed Blansac in La Scala di Seta, Bob in The Little Sweep, and Don Magnifico in La Cenerentola and in Muscat within the Academy tournèe Pistola in Falstaff.

 Gocha Abuladze (1985 -) bariton

 Gocha was born in Georgia.
-In 2004 he graduated from the Vocal Faculty of the Kutaisi M. Balanchivadze musical college and entered V. Sarajishvili Tbilisi State Conservatory Academic singing faculty class Prof. Nodar Andghuladze.
-While at the conservatory he obtained the Makvala Kasrashvili, Maia Tomadze and Paata Burchuladze scholarships, and earned Master Degree in Vocal Performance.
-After Tbilisi State Conservatory graduation Mr. Abuladze continued education at the Osimo Academy.
-While studying there (2010-2011) he participated in master classes from Raina Kabaivanska, Lella Cuberli, Alessandro Benini, Carlo Morganti and Harriet Lowson (piano).
+In 2004 he graduated from the Vocal Faculty of the Kutaisi M. Balanchivadze Musical College and entered V. Sarajishvili Tbilisi State Conservatory Academic singing faculty class Prof. Nodar Andghuladze.
+While at the conservatory he obtained the Makvala Kasrashvili, Maia Tomadze, and Paata Burchuladze scholarships, and earned a Master's Degree in Vocal Performance.
+After Tbilisi State Conservatory graduation Mr. Abuladze continued his education at the Osimo Academy.
+While studying there (2010-2011) he participated in master classes from Raina Kabaivanska, Lella Cuberli, Alessandro Benini, Carlo Morganti, and Harriet Lowson (piano).

 Mr. Abuladze sang several roles in the Conservatory Opera Studio.
-From 2005 to 2009 Abuladze sang the roles of Papageno in Die Zauberflöte, the title role in Tchaikovsky’s Eugene Onegin and Figaro in Barbiere di Siviglia.
-His first appeared at the Z. Paliashvili Tbilisi State opera is dated 2009.
+From 2005 to 2009 Abuladze sang the roles of Papageno in Die Zauberflöte, the title role in Tchaikovsky’s Eugene Onegin, and Figaro in Barbiere di Siviglia.
+He first appeared at the Z. Paliashvili Tbilisi State Opera in 2009.
 In 2010 he made his debut in G. Verdi’s La Traviata as George Germont, which he also performed in Ferrara, Italy in 2011.
 In January 2012 he sang Tonio in Franco Zeffirelli’sproduction of Pagliacci at Teatro Filarmonico in Verona, conducted by Julian Kovachev.
 Abuladze also has an active career in concert performance.